 Investment corporations and the investment limited partnerships are basically corporations and limited partnerships with some modifications for investment law.
 They are established in accordance with the applicable procedures for establishing corporations and partnerships (with some modifications because of investment law).
-In addition to the articles of incorporation or the LPA, separate investment guidelines are necessary.
+In addition to the articles of incorporation or the limited partnership agreement (LPA), separate investment guidelines are necessary.